Kiribati: Health

-The Gilbert Islands where 90% of the Kiribati population live, boast some of the highest population densities in the Pacific, rivalling, without any tall building, cities like Hong Kong or Singapore.
+The Gilbert Islands where 90% of the Kiribati population live, boast some of the highest population densities in the Pacific, rivalling cities like Hong Kong or Singapore without any skyscrapers or other forms of conventional high-density housing.
 This overcrowding produces a great amount of pollution, worsening the quality and length of life.
 Due to insufficient sanitation and water filtration systems, worsened by the fragility of the water lens of the atolls and by climate change, only about 66% have access to clean water.
 Waterborne diseases grow at record levels throughout the islands.
 Poor sanitation has led to an increase in cases of conjunctivitis, diarrhoea, dysentery, and fungal infections.
-Around 57% of adults smoke tobacco products on a regular basis, the highest proportion in the world.
-Due to this and other "lifestyle diseases," such as type 2 diabetes, there has been a drastic spike in amputations on the islands, doubling in a few years.
+Kiribati is the country with the third highest prevalence of smoking in the world, with 54–57% of the population reported as smokers.
+Due to this and other "lifestyle diseases", such as type 2 diabetes, there has been a drastic spike in amputations on the islands, doubling in a few years.

 As a consequence, the population of Kiribati has a quite low life expectancy at birth of 68.46 years.
 Even if this data is of only 66.9 years, provided elsewhere, Kiribati ranks last in life expectancy out of the 20 nations of Oceania.
 This life expectancy is 64.3 for males, and 69.5 for females and there is an infant mortality rate of 41 deaths per 1,000 live births.
 Tuberculosis has a small presence in the country, with 365 cases per 100,000 a year.
 Government expenditure on health was at US$268 per capita (PPP) in 2006.
 In 1990–2007, there were 23 physicians per 100,000 persons.
 Since the arrival of Cuban doctors in 2006, the infant mortality rate has decreased significantly.